russell-archer/ACPLogAnalyzer/README.md

 The overall average time taken to slew to observing targets (all other types of slews are ignored).

 #### Overall average all-sky plate solve time
-The overall average time taken to successfully complete all-sky plate solves <em>(new in 1.32, ACP 7).
+The overall average time taken to successfully complete all-sky plate solves (new in 1.32, ACP 7).

 ### Per-Target Details Properties
 #### Show target details